 Choose a Topic That Interests You

 Don’t just start with any project.
 Browse around and find a topic that sounds interesting.
 Not only will you enjoy it more if it interests you, but fueling that curiosity will keep you motivated to see the project through.
-Picking a fun Python project or a project that will fill a need in your daily life can make the difference between finishing a project and abandoning it.
+In fact, picking a fun Python project for beginners or a project that will fill a need in your daily life can make the difference between finishing a project and abandoning it.

 Think Small to Make Big Gains